-If you have heard anything about dishwashers in the last decade, chances are you’ve heard about both GE and Whirlpool.
-These two major appliance brands have been dependable institutions for years now.
-But if you’re looking for a new dishwasher, you might be asking yourself just which company will serve you best.
-And while both GE and Whirlpool have a reputation for producing quality, dependable dishwashers, they definitely have some distinctive characteristics.
+If you’re looking for a new dishwasher, you might be asking yourself just which company will serve you best: GE vs Whirlpool dishwasher?
+And while both GE and Whirlpool dishwashers have a reputation for quality, they definitely have some distinctive characteristics.

 1) Quiet Operation